SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 - The user performs an action on SharePoint (for example, edits a list item).

 - SharePoint then talks to the registered web service.
-You could perform some operations—for example, update a list item property, or update a backend system.
+You could perform some operations???for example, update a list item property, or update a backend system.

 - The web service can also talk to the Access Control Service (ACS) to request its own signed token to do a call back to SharePoint.
 Using this token, you can perform remote actions from within the web service as a result of the earlier operation on the list item or in the backend system.